Tools

 5. Include examples, tables, or checklists.

-6. Keep important content visible in HTML.
+6. Keep important content visible as text in the page.

 7. Add internal links to related pages.